This page is from APP, the official source of professional practice for policing.

 Prior written consent is required for an intimate search of a child or young person if the search is for a drug-related matter (drug offence search), in accordance with PACE Code C, Annex A, paragraph 2(b)

-- If the young person has reached the age of 17, the consent of their parent or guardian is not required (this will change when the Criminal Justice and Courts Act 2015 section 42 comes into force).
+- If the person has reached the age of 18, the consent of their parent or guardian is not required.

 - If the child or young person is aged 14 or over, both the consent of the child or young person and that of their parent or guardian must be obtained.